ARM IPO: Everything you need to know about ARM

 The US-listing will come as a disappointment to UK ministers who had continually been lobbying the company to list on the London Stock Exchange, in a bid to secure London as an appealing destination for high-value IPOs.
 ARM previously had a dual-listed firm in London and New York, until it was bought by SoftBank in 2016 and delisted.

 In 2020, Softbank announced it would be selling ARM to US Chipmaker NVIDIA, but the $80 billion sale fell through in February 2022 after numerous governments cited competition issues.
 The decision to list ARM instead will likely not be as profitable as its sale to NVIDIA would have been.
-Especially given the turbulent time tech stocks have been having on public markets, rising interest rates and changing monetary policy.
+However, ARM is in talks to bring in Nvidia as an anchor investor for the New York listing, alongside other Big Tech names such as Apple and Amazon.

-The company is seeking an IPO because private investors in the SoftBank-led Vision Fund – who own 25% of ARM – will be able to cash in through an IPO.
+The company was seeking an IPO because private investors in the SoftBank-led Vision Fund – who own 25% of ARM – wanted to be able to cash in through an IPO.
+However, SoftBank has just bought back Vision Fund's 25% ahead of the listing.
 ARM also wants to be able to give stock options as incentives to employees.

 What does ARM do?